natmasslove/aws_howto/glue_interactive_sessions/README.md

 %stop_session
 ```

+Here we have developed a really simple Glue Job.
+The benefits here was that even when we did something wrong we didn't have to re-run the whole Glue Job and wait till it's gets initialized to execute code to the failing point.
+We are able just to correct and re-run failing piece of code.

+Now as we have perfect code ready - let's convert it to Glue Job script.

 ## Converting the Notebook into Glue Job script

-nbconvert is the tool which is recommended to convert your notebook file into a python script for a glue job.
+nbconvert is the tool you can use to convert your notebook file into a python script for a glue job.

 1. Installing nbconvert:
 ```shell